 a landing page, sometimes known as a “lead capture page” or a “lander”, is a single web page that appears in response to clicking on an advertisement.
 The landing page will usually display directed sales copy that is a logical extension of the advertisement or link.

-Although Wikipedia‘s definition does a great job of summing it up, there’s definitely a lot more to a quality landing page which converts well than relevant and keyword rich content.
+Although Wikipedia‘s definition does a great job of summing it up, there’s definitely a lot more to a quality landing page which converts well than relevant and keyword-rich content.
 What the definition neglects to mention is that the single underlying purpose of a landing page is to get users to take specific actions, whether it be buying a product, subscribing to a mailing list, sharing information or requesting further information about your product or service.

-To learn more about what I consider to be the most critical factors that you should be considering when planning how to optimize your landing pages for higher conversion rates, read on after the jump:
+To learn more about what I consider to be the most critical factors that you should be considering when planning how to optimise your landing pages for higher conversion rates, read on after the jump:

 Landing Page Optimisation: Top Tips for Conversion-tastic Landing Pages